ECONOMIC IMPACT

 Texas

-In May 2022, Apoyo Consultaría completed an annual study to identify and estimate the impact (direct and indirect) of Cerro Verde’s activities on the local region of Arequipa and national economy of Peru for 2021.
+In 2025, Apoyo Consultaría completed a final report on its analysis of the most important economic impacts (direct and indirect) of Cerro Verde’s activities on the local region of Arequipa and national economy of Peru from 2005 to 2024.
 The study concluded that Cerro Verde has had significant impact on both the regional and national economies in terms of employment, tax revenue, domestic purchasing and additional voluntary social investment.
+Cerro Verde’s operations and activities account for approximately 2.5% of Peru’s national gross domestic product.

-Additionally, Cerro Verde voluntarily contributed $5.5 million to the Arequipa community, investing in road and sanitation projects, water infrastructure, education and health programs and capacity building initiatives.
-Cumulatively from 2005 to 2021, Cerro Verde has invested $240 million in social development programs in the region.
-In 2021, Cerro Verde’s operations and activities accounted for 2.3% of Peru’s national gross domestic product and 40% of Arequipa’s gross domestic product.
+During 2024, Cerro Verde generated, directly and indirectly, a total of more than 111 thousand jobs in various sectors.
+The study estimated that for every person Cerro Verde employed, roughly 11 indirect jobs were generated in the economy across sectors, including machinery/vehicles, administrative and business support services, utilities and others.
+Additionally, Cerro Verde voluntarily contributed $10.9 million to the Arequipa community, investing in road and sanitation projects, water infrastructure, education and health programs and capacity building initiatives.
+Cumulatively from 2005 to 2024, Cerro Verde has invested $267 million in social development programs in the region.

 INDONESIA